 Your doctor will likely prescribe a steroid drug.
 Steroids curb inflammation and can help you get over a relapse faster.

 Some people can't take steroids.
-Others are bothered by steroid side effects, which include weight gain, mood changes, trouble sleeping, and upset stomach.
+Others are bothered by side effects, which include weight gain, mood changes, trouble sleeping, and upset stomach.
 Another option is ACTH gel (Acthar gel).
 It's injected into your muscle or under the skin.
-ACTH triggers your adrenal gland to release natural hormones that bring down inflammation.
+ACTH triggers your adrenal gland to release hormones that bring down inflammation.

 For a very severe flare-up that doesn't get better with steroids, you can try plasma exchange.
 First, a health care professional will take some of your blood.
 The liquid part, called plasma, is taken out.
 It's replaced with a substitute plasma fluid or with plasma from a donor.
 Then, the blood is returned to your body.